calam1/istio_circuit_breaker/README.md

 ## Testing one client and one server
 # max connections 5, notice in the client logs, that only 5 requests get served in about 5 seconds and the other 5 are about 10 seconds
+# you can look at the client logs, for output
 > kubectl apply -f deployment/destination_max_5.yml -n circuitbreaker

 # fail fast set http1MaxPendingRequests to 1, so we get 503 error codes - you will typically(not guaranteed) see 5 processes finish about 5 seconds 1 process finish in about 10 seconds then the other 4 fail